HelpGiveThanks/Help/helpScreenText/actionlog-specific-action.md

 55. Moves focus to Timer window.
 56. Moves focus to Specific Actions window (above left).
 57. Activates specific-action status tags and group tags menu.
 Turns green (light gray) when this tag menu is selected.
 58. Activates specific-action group tags order menu.
 Turns green (light gray) when this tag menu is selected.
 59. Activates specific-action group tags find menu.
 Turns green (light gray) when this tag menu is selected.
 ?.
 Opens and activates this help window.
-60. Current timer�s label.
+60. Current timer's label.
 61. Creates a new specific-actions group tag.
 62. Sorts list by order number you assign.
 Items with same order number, or with no order number, are ordered alphabetically.
 63. Sorts list alphabetically.
 64. Order number field.
 Click to select numbers from a pulldown list.
 Changing the order of these specific-action group tags in this window also changes their order in the specific-actions window.
 This reordering feature is useful for bringing the specific-action groups that you need to work on now to the top of the specific-action window and retiring some groups to the bottom of this window.